Note- I wrote this college essay in July of 2011. All links and references may not be relevant.

 Pizza Hut maintains over 6,000 QSR restaurants in the US with 94 additional locations across the world.
 Pizza Hut is a subsidiary of “Yum!
 Brands, Inc”, which boasts to have over 37,000 locations in more than 120 countries (Pizza Hut, Inc.).
 Pizza Hut, as well as Taco Bell, purchases its ingredients from SYSCO Foods (SYSCO Corporation).

 There is a political principle that refers to choosing between two bad choices, which is known as “lesser of the two evils” principle.
 Despite the fact that QSR’s are contributing to society, the franchises are still allowing horrific methods for livestock processing.
 Other franchises that do not deal with CAFOs purchase food from distributors like SYSCO.
 Even non-sandwich related franchises such as Starbucks makes ethical compromises.
-QSR does not offer living wages to their employees; minimum wage employees cannot invest in the local economy in a way that living wage workers can.
+QSR do not offer living wages to their employees; minimum wage employees cannot invest in local economy like living wage workers can.
 Each time people buy a value meal or a happy meal, they are contributing to an inhumane and destructive engine that is slowly destroying both animal life and the ecosystem.

 Eisler, Peter.
 Fast-food standards for meat top those for school lunches.
 9 December 2009.
 Gannett Co.
 Inc. http://www.usatoday.com/news/education/2009-12-08-school-lunch-standards_N.htm